-Linkurious allow you to search your graph using natural full-text search.
+Linkurious allows you to search your graph using natural full-text search.

 In order to offer the search feature out-of-the-box, Linkurious ships with an embedded Elasticsearch server.
 This option allow for zero-configuration deployment in many cases.

 By default, Linkurious uses Elasticsearch for search.
 This options requires Linkurious to index your graph database, which technically means that Linkurious will feed the whole content of the graph database to Elasticsearch to make it searchable.
 The time required to index the graph database increases with the size of the graph and this solution has limits in its scalability.

 Indexation typically happens at speeds between 2000 and 20000 nodes or edges per second, depending on the number of properties for nodes and edges, and hardware performances.

 By default, Linkurious ships with an embedded Elasticsearch server (version 1.4.5).